neuroidss/lab-governance/README.md

 ## Domain: All functions & activities within the Circle

 ##### Policy: Agenda building and administration
- - Proposals are announced and written down in English in the beginning
+ - Proposals are announced and written down in English.
- - Again at the end
  - Put your proposal in words before the governance meeting in a Pull Request.

 ##### Policy: Async governance process (TLC)